Fuseit/android-style-guide/README.md

 ### 4.3.5 Performance and Optimisations

 Generally speaking, the most impactful optimisations have to do with rendering the UI properly and avoiding keeping large objects in memory wherever possible.
-This of course doesn't meen that other optimisations can't be noticed (obviously having a O(n^n) algorithm will block the UI at one point).
+This of course doesn't mean that other optimisations can't be noticed (obviously having a O(n^n) algorithm will block the UI at one point).

 - avoid heavy duty work in methods like draw();
 - avoid calling findViewById whenever possible (the commonly used ViewHolder pattern is a standard way to avoid this problem)